 The predefined shapes currently implemented in Bifrost are described in the first seven sections of this chapter.
-In the last section it is outlined how the shapes are defined in Bifrost, and how to define new "predefined" shapes.
-The purpose of defining new "predefined" shapes, is mainly to utilize the underlying graphics hardware/software.
-Figure 12 illustrates the predefined shape inheritance hierarchy.
+In the last section it is outlined how the shapes are defined in Bifrost, and how to define new 'predefined' shapes.
+The purpose of defining new 'predefined' shapes, is mainly to utilize the underlying graphics hardware/software.
+The Figure below illustrates the predefined shape inheritance hierarchy.